OS2mo/os2mo-data-import-and-export/exporters/readme.rst

  * tilknytninger.csv

-Please note that these exports contain the same personal details as MO itself, and thus it is important to have a very strict handling of the exported files.
+Please note that these exports contain the same personal details as MO itself, and thus it is important to secure appropriate handling of the exported files.

 Command line options
 ====================